by: Katherine Penman

 Fandoms can range from many different forms of media.
 Books, movies, video games, TV shows, internet celebrities, and musicians can all have fandoms.
 But what does the word “fandom” really mean?

 “Fandom” was first used by the Cincinnati Enquirer in 1903 to describe a group of baseball fans.
-Since then the word has expanded and is now also aimed towards fans of all kinds!
+The world was then introduced to the idea of fandoms for pop culture, like music, when The Beatles first came to America in 1964.
+Since then the word has expanded and is now also aimed toward fans of all kinds!

 So who makes up a fandom?
 There is also no official way to be a part of a fandom, unlike some fan clubs, which can have membership fees.
 Being a fan can be casual.
-You’ve watched the movies, or read some of the books, or listened to most of their songs.
-What makes a fan a member of a fandom is their dedication.
-It's memorizing every lyric, knowing the lore, being involved even after the story has ended.
-While being a part of a fandom is something you decide yourself, the fandom members are usually the highly dedicated fans that spend a lot of time consuming content related to what they’re devoted to.
+You’ve watched the movies, read some of the books, or listened to most of their songs.
+What makes a fan a member of the fandom is their dedication.
+It's memorizing every lyric, knowing the lore, and being involved even after the story has ended.
+While being a part of a fandom is something you decide for yourself, the fandom members are usually the highly dedicated fans that spend a lot of time-consuming content related to what they're devoted to.

 If you want to get more involved in fan communities,